 What is Overlay Mosaic Crochet?

 Overlay mosaic crochet is a specific type of mosaic crochet where you work with two contrasting colors, but only one color per row.
 The magic happens by using a combination of single crochet (BLOsc) and front loop only dc (FLOdc) stitches to create the design.
-The FLOdc stitches are worked two rows below your current row, allowing the contrasting color from previous rows to peek through, creating the mosaic effect.

 Changing Colors Mid-row